mbasaglia/glaxnimate/docs/docs/download.md

 They contain all the latest features but might also include bugs and broken features.

-All packages provided here are for the x86_64 architecture.
+Unless stated otherwise, packages provided here are for the x86_64 architecture.

 {download_table:master:git}